 If you do not owe your bank money there is no issue.
 They will not be informed about your IVA and you can continue using your account throughout the Arrangement.

 Given you need to open a new account to avoid Set Off it is best to do so as soon as possible.
-You do not have to wait until your IVA has started.
+There is no need to wait until your IVA has started.

 You can use your new account straight away.
-You should transfer over all of the direct debits for expenses you need to continue to pay.
+Make sure you transfer over all of the direct debits for expenses you need to continue to pay.
 Also give your new bank details to your employer and anyone else paying you money.

 If you cannot afford to continue paying your creditors it might be a good idea not to transfer these payment to your new account.
 However you should take advice before doing this.